reclaimprotocol/reclaim_flutter/README.md

 ## 🚀 Usage <a name="usage"></a>

-Once the package is installed, you can start using `ReclaimHttps` in your application as follows:
+Once the package is installed, you can start using ReclaimHttps and ReclaimSwiggy in your application.

+For using Https, following is the example implementation:

 ```dart
 import 'package:flutter/material.dart';